pivaps/EffectiveTMatrix.jl/README.md

 Pkg.add https://github.com/Kevish-Napal/EffectiveTMatrix.jl.git
 ```

 The underlying maths is briefly explained in the introduction below.
 More details can be found  in the paper "Effective T-matrix of a cylinder filled with a random 2D particulate", currently accepted for publication in the Proceedings A of the Royal Society.
 A preprint version of this paper can be found at: https://arxiv.org/abs/2308.13338.
+The package relies on two other Julia packages: MultipleScattering.jl and EffectiveWaves.jl.

 <h1 style="text-align: center;">Introduction: the acoustic  particulate cylinder</h1>